czernika/orchid-image-components/README.md

     ->alt('Alt text'),
 ```

+If relation was set as image source alt value could be resolved from Attachment model

-By default image has `30rem` height.
+By default image has `auto` height.
 If you need to change it pass either integer value in pixels or any valid CSS value as a string, for example

 ```php
 Image::make('image')